"Siyabonga" means "Thank you" in the language of the South African Zulu tribe.

 "As you grow older, you will discover that you have two hands, one for helping yourself, the other for helping other."
 (Maya Angelou)

-"The sometimes very harsh living situations of children and families shared us when we visited South Africa and we decided to help."
+"Witnessing the sometimes very harsh living conditions of children and families in South Africa motivated us to help."